ronmurphy/TheLongNights/docs/COMMAND_LINE_VISUAL_GUIDE.md

 └─────────────────────────────────────────────────────────────────────┘

 "Command not found" (Linux):
-  → Use full path: /full/path/to/VoxelWorld --switches
-  → Or navigate first: cd /path/to/VoxelWorld
+  → Use full path: /full/path/to/The Long Nights --switches → Or navigate first: cd /path/to/The Long Nights

 "Access denied" (Windows):
   → Right-click exe > Properties > Unblock > Apply